This post was updated in March 2019.

 Also read about the best islands to visit in Southeast Asia

 The best thing about having your own transportation is the freedom to pull over wherever you want.
-To take a picture of a beautiful view.
+To take a picture of the spectacular views.
 Or to have a break at a cute cafe to have a great coffee.

 Or chill out at a nice beach to relax and read.
-We did all of these things (and more) during our 2-day itinerary on Langkawi.
+We did all of these things (and more) during our 2-day itinerary in Langkawi.

-Day 1: exploring the East side of Langkawi on a scooter
+Day 1: explore the East side of Langkawi

 Itinerary: Pantai Cenang – Kuah – Tanjung Rhu Beach – Pantai Cenang